tensorflow/docs/site/en/api_docs/api_docs/python/tf/contrib/learn/Experiment.md

     training-evaluation iteration.
 With a small value, the model will be evaluated more frequently with more checkpoints saved.
 If `None`, will use a default value (which is smaller than `train_steps` if provided).
+* <b>`checkpoint_and_export`</b>: (applies only to train_and_evaluate).
+If `True`,
+    performs intermediate model checkpoints and exports during the training process, rather than only once model training is complete.
+This parameter is experimental and may be changed or removed in the future.
+    Setting this parameter leads to the following: the value of `min_eval_frequency` will be ignored, and the number of steps between evaluations and exports will instead be determined by the Estimator configuration parameters `save_checkpoints_secs` and
+    `save_checkpoints_steps`.
+Also, this parameter leads to the creation of a default `CheckpointSaverHook` instead of a `ValidationMonitor`, so the provided `train_monitors` will need to be adjusted accordingly.

 #### Raises: